The Northern Powerhouse Investment Fund (NPIF) was officially launched in February 2017

-The British Business Bank is investing £50m of its own capital into the new fund, which is being matched by an additional £50m from the European Investment Bank.
+The British Business Bank is investing £50m of its own capital into NPIF, which is being matched by an additional £50m from the European Investment Bank.
 Bringing allocations together into larger funds allows more resources to be targeted at businesses with growth potential across a wider area, with economies of scale meaning more money can be invested directly in smaller businesses.

 The British Business Bank has worked with LEPs from the North West, Yorkshire & the Humber and Tees Valley, and with the Department for Communities and Local Government to aggregate the European Regional Development Fund money they receive for the LEP areas into a combined fund which addresses gaps in access to finance identified by local areas funds.
 The Northern Powerhouse Investment Fund area is shown in light blue on the map on the right.